Financial-Times/dotcom-tool-kit/plugins/pa11y/readme.md

         host: 'https://ft.com'

 # Pa11y implemented output
-    When pa11y pplugin runs, the output on the terminal will be a list of the issues found, followed for their `errorCode` so they can be reviewed
+    When pa11y plugin runs, the output on the terminal will be a list of the issues found, followed for their `errorCode` so they can be reviewed